AlpErdemm/Task-Timer/README.md

 # Task Timer

 This is a web application made with Vue 3 and Vuetify.
-The application lets users time their daily tasks and keep track of them.
+The application lets users time their daily tasks and keep track of them.(Mobile Responsive)
 Tech: Vue 3 | Vuetify | HTML | JavaScript | Netlify

 You can test the application live here : https://deft-gecko-82dda2.netlify.app/